jon-cotton/SwiftValidation/README.md

     /*
-    ValidationUserInputError is a wrapper around an AggregateError that also has a UIElement property that holds a reference to the UIControl that the error relates to, this allows you to check multiple fields in a single do, catch and then tie the errors back up the relevant UIControl later.
+    ValidationUserInputError is a wrapper around an AggregateError that also has a UIElement property that holds a reference to the UIControl that the error relates to, this allows you to check multiple fields in a single do-catch and then tie the errors back up the relevant UIControl later.
     */
     print(UIError.errors.reduce("", combine: { "\($0) \($1)" }))
 } catch {